 Besides reviewing the list of considerations to know before changing your life insurance policy, it is important to know the warning signs of agents you want to stay away from.
 If an agent does any of these things you need to contact your state insurance commissioner's office and let them know about the situation.
 State commissioners are there to help protect the public interest, and in the case of questionable behavior of an agent or representative, they can help you protect yourself too.

-If you feel uncomfortable or experience any of the warning signs below, you can also check to see if your agent and insurance company are licensed to sell insurance in your state by calling the NAIC at 1-866-470-6242.
+If you feel uncomfortable or experience any of the warning signs below, you can also check to see if your agent and insurance company are licensed to sell insurance in your state by calling the National Association of Insurance Commissioners (NAIC) at 1-866-470-6242.

 - The agent warns you not to tell your current insurer and/or relatives that you are thinking about changing policies.
 This goes against insurance company procedures and is a sign that the agent may be involved in churning, or not licensed!